 Flame at Solaris is a totally chic bar, next to Frosted, get it.
 Grab a nook and a cocktail and unwind in this magical setting.
 The Chef may have his carving station set up offering delicious tapas style bites.

 Terra Bistro at Vail Mountain Lodge has fabulous food and a lively happy hour every day après ski with tasty small plates, specially priced wines, beers, plus craft cocktails.
 The bartenders offer swift service and ski banter.

-White Bison overlooks Gore Creek, with a great après ski happy hour, often live music and a sophisticated atmosphere – furry blankets, leather couches, mod art…modeled after its sister property The Plumpjack at Squaw Valley in Lake Tahoe.
+White Bison overlooks the babbling Gore Creek, with a great après ski happy hour, often live music and a sophisticated atmosphere – furry blankets, mod art, hot toddies and craft cocktails specials complete the equation!

 At Lions Head, Vail’s other ski in ski out village, Garfinkle’s has a big deck for sunny days, a casual ski bar vibe and up close views of faves Simba, Bwana and Born Free – classic Vail trails.
 The food is pleasantly affordable and plentiful, not fancy, in this pricey ski town.

 The Minturn Saloon is old school hip and happening in Minturn between Vail and Beaver Creek, the Saloon is typically full of skier that schussed the Minturn Mile “OB” out of bounds to here for beer.
 Enjoy the retro ski posters and pictures on the old barn walls, with a pitcher of margs or PBR, and enjoy the free chips and salsa at après ski happy hour.